osamaradwan2003/laravel-notification/README.md

 2. **Register the Service Provider:**

-   Add the service provider to the `providers` array in your `config/app.php` file:
+   Add the service provider to the `providers` array in your `config/app.php`:

    ```php
    'providers' => [